Lambert-Nguyen/cosmo-management/docs/reports/FINAL_TEST_FIXES_COMPLETE_REPORT_2025-09-10.md

 ## 🎯 **EXECUTIVE SUMMARY**

-Successfully completed comprehensive test fixes for the Aristay property management system. **2 out of 8 test suites are now fully passing**, representing a significant improvement from the initial state.
+Successfully completed comprehensive test fixes for the Cosmo property management system. **2 out of 8 test suites are now fully passing**, representing a significant improvement from the initial state.
 The test suite has been completely reorganized according to PROJECT_STRUCTURE.md guidelines, with critical bug fixes implemented and comprehensive test runners created.

 ---